mlaursen/react-md/packages/button/README.md

 <td><code>"icon" | "text"</code></td>
 <td><code>text</code></td>
 <td>
 The specific material design button type to use.
-A text button will display&#10;text while an icon button will only contain an icon.&#10;
+A text button will display text while an icon button will only contain an icon.
+<br /><br />
 </td>
 </tr>
 <tr>